PythonSnake66/Chess_bot/README.md

 # Chess Bot

 A simple chess game with an AI opponent implemented in Python.
 The AI uses the Minimax algorithm with alpha-beta pruning to decide its moves.
-This project demonstrates fundamental concepts in game development, artificial intelligence algorithms, and GUI programming.

 <table>
   <tr>